 Cork West Advisory Region

 Economic viability and sustainability of farms is one of our key priorities.
 Farm financial management is a clear focus of all events and with discussion groups.
-The Teagasc Profit Monitor is promoted widely among clients and specific advice is tailored to the clients’ situation, following the annual analysis of accounts.
+The Teagasc eProfit Monitor is available to all Teagasc clients and we encourage all farmers to complete an annual profit monitor.
+It gives and in-depth analysis of farm performance that cannot otherwise be got from farm tax accounts.
+It does this by linking the technical performance on the farm with the financial performance.
+It is promoted widely among clients and specific advice is tailored to the clients’ situation, following the annual analysis.

 On behalf of the Teagasc Staff in Cork West, I encourage all farmers to strive for efficiency in their chosen enterprises.
 Ensure the food coming from your farms is of the highest quality and keep food safety and traceability to the fore continuously.
 Farming must deliver incomes for the farm family and farming must continue to contribute to the local community.

 For a full list of all the Services which Teagasc Advisory provides, please see this site or contact us for our Advisory Services brochure.

 Farmers in Cork West can avail of these programmes by contacting me or any of my colleagues.